andr3wli/shinyapps/shinyJackpot/paper/paper.md

 ## Intro

-The Intro tab explains and introduces the users to the shiny app.
-Furthermore, it provides insights and motivations as to why we created this shiny app.
-Finally, it includes the contact information of the author and maintainer as well as acknowledgements.
+The Intro tab provides insights and motivations as to why we created this shiny app.
+Furthermore, it includes the contact information of the author and maintainer as well as acknowledgements.

 ## Map